Key steps to develop a local housing strategy

 Establishing goals for a local housing strategy and monitoring progress.
 When developing a local housing strategy, cities, towns, and counties should identify high-level, meaningful goals that enable them and the general public to track the jurisdiction’s overall progress in achieving its housing policy objectives.
 Furthermore, monitoring these goals will help localities assess progress and achieve their policy objectives.

 Funding a local housing strategy.
-There are many policies that cities, towns, and counties can adopt to generate funding for the creation and preservation of dedicated affordable housing.
+There are many policies that cities, towns, and counties can adopt to generate funding for creating and preserving dedicated affordable housing.
 The policies described in this brief are a subset of broader housing policies to preserve and expand the availability of affordable housing.

-Engaging the community in development of a local housing strategy.
-This brief explains the importance of engaging the community in the development of a housing strategy, how cities can go about engaging community members, and more.
+Engaging the community in the development of a local housing strategy.
+This brief explains the importance of engaging the community in developing a housing strategy, how cities can engage community members, and more.